gamtiq/makef/README.md

 Object fields are file names as specified in `fileSet`, a field value is absolute path of the corresponding file, or error object when the file is not created by some reason.

+### `copyFile(sourceFile, destFile?, settings?): Function | void`

+Copy specified file.

+Arguments:

+* `sourceFile: string` - Name/path of file that should be copied.
+* `destFile?: string` - Name/path of destination file that should be created.
+    If the file is not set a partially applied function will be returned that can be used to copy source file several times by passing a destination file and settings as arguments.
+* `settings?: object` - Operation settings.
+* `settings.dir?: string` - Directory where destination file should be created.
+    By default the current working directory is used.
+* `settings.logger?: object` - An object having methods `log` (or `info`) and `error` that should be used for logging.
+    See the corresponding setting of `createFile` for details.
+* `settings.sourceDir?: string` - Directory where source file is located.

+Returns a partially applied function when `destFile` is not specified.

 ## Contributing <a name="contributing"></a> [&#x2191;](#start)
 In lieu of a formal style guide, take care to maintain the existing coding style.